tonishka/tp/docs/team/ckcherry23.md

 * **Enhancements Implemented**:
   * Implemented a new feature to `delete` specific fields of a contact
   * Enhanced the `clear` command by asking for user confirmation
-    * Created a new 'ConfirmWindow' with reusability in mind for any future commands that require user confirmation.
+    * Created a new `ConfirmWindow` with reusability in mind for any future commands that require user confirmation.
+  * Implemented storage functionality for the persons list and meetings list.
+  * Enhanced the `help` command by opening the user guide directly from the _Help Window_ rather than allowing the user to copy the user guide URL to improve UX.
+  * Implemented changes to allow creation of contacts with the same name as long as tags are different.
+This takes into consideration that multiple contacts may have the same full name, but still helps us keep our persons list unique.
+  * Implemented setting focus to the command box after navigation to decrease number of mouse clicks and improve UX.
+  * Implemented the `back` command that takes the user back to the _MainWindow_ from the _Contact Details Window_.
+  * Fixed tests after the implementation of multiple fields for phones, addresses and emails.
+  * Updated the GUI color scheme: [#218](https://github.com/AY2122S2-CS2103T-W12-4/tp/pull/218).

 * **Contributions to the UG**: